Photo: Edna Buckman Kearns (1882-1934)

 SOME CALL VOTING RIGHTS ACTIVISM FROM 1848 TO 1920 AS THE FIRST WAVE

 August 26th in 2020 commemorates the centennial of the ratification and passage of the 19th Amendment to the US Constitution in 1920.
 The amendment guaranteed US women the right to vote in local, state, and national elections.
 August 26th is also called Women’s Equality Day, an observance set aside by the US Congress in 1971.
-The National Women’s History Project has announced a campaign to make August 26th a national holiday.
+The National Women’s History Alliance has announced a campaign to make August 26th a national holiday.

 The Stanton/Anthony statue in NYC’s Central Park will be unveiled on August 26, 2020.
 The Turning Point Suffragist Memorial is scheduled to open in Lorton, Virginia.
 An announcement about a national women’s trail consisting of plaques, historic buildings, street markers, and more will be a headliner in the news.

 “The first wave centennial celebration for 2020 is part of a US women’s rights timeline from 1848 to the present day,” Kearns adds.
-She points out that numerous organizations in the US and around the world are planning early for 2020.
+She notes that numerous organizations in the US and around the world are planning early for 2020.
 During 2018 the UK observed its first century of women voting.
 New Zealand’s women have been voting for 125 years. ++